 The water definitely got a bit choppy as the Kazinga Channel widened at the point where it met the lake.

 Local Fisherman Prepare to Go to Work

-In the early evening, fishermen from a local village along Lake Kazinga prepare their boats to depart on a fishing expedition.
+In the early evening, Ugandan fishermen from a local village along the Kazinga Channel prepare their boats to depart on a fishing expedition.
 The fisherman go out at night to avoid hippos and the associated dangers discussed above.

 Birds in our Wake on the Kazinga Channel

-All throughout our two hour tour of the Kazinga Channel, birds would travel in our wake.
+All throughout our two hour boat cruise of the Kazinga Channel, birds traveled in our wake.
 Apparently, the motorboat disturbs insects that float near the surface of the water making for an outright feast for the Kazinga Channel's avian residents.